Birth Day: 1902-08-07

 Place of birth: San Antonio, Texas, USA

-Ann Harding (August 7, 1902 – September 1, 1981) was an American theatre, motion picture, radio, and television actress.
-A regular player on Broadway and in regional theater in the 1920s, in the 1930s Harding was one of the first actresses to gain fame in the new medium of "talking pictures", and she was nominated for the Academy Award for Best Actress in 1931 for her work in Holiday.
+Ann Harding (born Dorothy Walton Gatley; August 7, 1902 – September 1, 1981) was an American actress.
+A regular performer on Broadway and in regional theater in the 1920s, she gained fame in film with the rise of the new medium of "talking pictures".
+Harding was nominated for the Academy Award for Best Actress for Holiday (1930).
+She was also prolific in radio and television, and has two stars on the Hollywood Walk of Fame, for film and television each.

 Credits